 - Funds in retirement accounts

 - Borrowed funds, with proof of an available source of funds to borrow and proof of the business owner’s financial capacity to pay this back along with a new SBA 7(a) loan (a copy of the note, if available, will be requested, too)

 There may also be consideration for owner equity that’s already been invested in the business.

 Your partner in SBA lending

 The more familiar you and your team are with SBA processes and requirements, the more successful your small business lending program will be.
-When you work with Prudent Lenders, you have one of the industry’s most experienced and knowledgeable teams on your side.
+When you work with Prudent Lenders, a lender service provider (LSP), you have one of the industry’s most experienced and knowledgeable teams on your side.
 We’re always available to help, so if you have additional questions or need guidance, let us know.